Frenemies: an editorial picture about women and beauty

-S magazine is the fashion, beauty and lifestyle supplement of London’s famous Sunday Express.
-I was contacted by Sara Whites, the artistic director of the weekly magazine.
+S Magazine is the fashion, beauty and lifestyle supplement of London’s famous Sunday Express.
+I was contacted by Sara Whites, the artistic director of the weekly magazine who was looking for an editorial illustrator.
 She wanted to know if I was available to create a drawing for one of her articles.

 The article was about what the English call “frenemies”, you know, fake friends!
 These little habits that we think are beneficial and that can turn out to be harmful in time!

 Frenemies are present in all kinds of areas.
 Firstly, in languages!
 I have worked with different magazines or English-language publishers (notably ELLE India) and I often had texts or articles full of frenemies!
 Drawing “a loaf of bread” which in French is “un pain” instead of “a pain”, for example, is not very professional.
 No, “a cave” in French is not the place where the brotherhoods of wine would meet to sing medieval songs and rub their bellies, instead it’s just a simple cave.
 In short, before working on this creative project, I had to be careful of these frenemies that the journalists could have slipped into this column.